Mixed Fruit Chutney Recipe

 Instructions

-• Get a wok or frying pan and heat it over low flame on your stove.
-Once it's hot, add 1 teaspoon of Indian five-spice blend (panch phoron) and a small piece of dry red chili.
+• Take a wok or frying pan and heat it on a low flame on your gas stove.
+When it is hot enough, put 1 tsp of Indian five-spice blend (panch phoron) and a small piece of dry red chili in it.

-• Stir these spices on low heat for about two minutes.
-Afterward, crush them in a mortar and pestle or grind them once they've cooled.
+• Stir them on a low flame for about two minutes.
+Crush them in a mortar and pestle or grind them in a grinder after cooling.

-• Now, in the hot pan, pour in 250 ml (or a cup) of water.
-Turn up the gas stove flame to high.
+• Now, in the hot pan, pour 250 ml or a cup of water.
+Turn the flame of the gas stove to high.

-• When the water starts boiling, start by adding 6 to 8 pieces of deseeded dates, each cut in half.
+• When the water starts boiling, first add 6 to 8 pieces of deseeded dates to it, each of them cut in half.

-• Next, add 100 grams of mango fruit leather (aam papad or amsotto), 10 to 12 raisins, and 6 to 8 pieces of cashew nuts to the pan.
+• Then, add 100 gm of mango fruit leather (aam papad or amsotto), 10 to 12 pieces of raisins, and 6 to 8 pieces of cashew nuts to the pan.
+(Pro tip: Cut the aam papad roughly for faster cooking and easy mixing).

-• Stir the ingredients and cover them, letting them cook nicely for about 2 to 3 minutes.
+• Stir the ingredients and cover them to cook nicely for about 2 to 3 minutes.

-• Now, remove the cover and add ½ cup of sugar to the mixture.
+• Now, remove the cover and add ½ cup of sugar to the content.

-• Add ½ teaspoon of salt and stir everything well.
-Cover and cook for another 5 minutes over high heat.
+• Now add ½ tsp of salt and stir to mix everything nicely.
+Cover and cook for another 5 minutes on a high flame.

-• After cooking, remove the cover and check the consistency.
-Turn off the gas stove and add ½ teaspoon of lemon juice.
+• Now, remove the cover, and check the consistency.
+Turn the flame of your gas stove off and add ½ tsp of lemon juice.

-• Add 1 teaspoon of the roasted and ground Indian five-spice blend (panch phoron) and the dry red chili.
+• Follow it with 1 tsp of the roasted and ground Indian five-spice blend (panch phoron) and dry red chili.

-• Transfer the chutney to a bowl, and your delicious mixed fruit chutney is now ready to be served.
+• Transfer the chutney to a bowl and your tasty mixed fruit chutney is ready to be served.

 Subscribe to My YouTube Channel Mitar Cooking!